One of the best things with electric scooters is that the prices vary by a lot.

 A cheap electric scooter would be Razor’s electric scooters which still uses cheaper lead-acid batteries and make their models mainly out of steel which is heavier and far less expensive than high grade A aluminum.
 It has decent riding distances, moderate speed, a very long recharge time, and are heavy units to carry around.
 Therefore it is priced after those specifications.

 An expensive electric scooter would be the Qiewa Q1 which boasts an 800W motor, 26ah lithium-ion battery.
 This scooter takes you up to 62 miles on a single charge at 34 mph which is close to insane specifics for an electric scooter.
 There are faster ones out there but those cost anywhere around $2000-$4000 and this one is priced just below $1500.
 Comparing this one to the Razor scooter wouldn’t be fair.
-Razor’s products are made for kids and the Qiewa Q1 is something I would never let my kids ride on.
+Razor’s products are built for children and the Qiewa Q1 is something I would never let my kids ride on.
 At least not on their own.
+Those are better for adults serious about riding electric scooters.

 Conclusion on pricing